-It’s the spice that makes chorizo red, stews hearty, bravas sauce spicy, Galician octopus smoky and mojo picón fiery.
+It's the spice that makes chorizo red, stews hearty, bravas sauce spicy, Galician octopus smoky, and mojo picón fiery.
 Pimentón, AKA Spanish paprika, is as fundamental to Spanish cooking as black pepper is to kitchens across the US.

-But believe it or not, this now-timeless spice wasn’t always present in Spanish cuisine.
-In fact, compared to the thousands of years of gastronomic history on the Iberian Peninsula, Spanish paprika only appeared (relatively) recently.
+But believe it or not, this now-timeless spice wasn't always present in Spanish cuisine.
+In fact, when you consider the thousands of years of gastronomic history on the Iberian Peninsula, Spanish paprika only appeared (relatively) recently.

-In addition to being one of our most essential kitchen staples here in Spain, Spanish paprika is now starting to pop up on ingredient lists for some of the most innovative contemporary recipes around the world.
-In this guide, we’ll show you everything you need to know about this crucial spice: where it comes from, how to use it, where to get it, and so much more.
+In this guide, we'll show you everything you need to know about this crucial spice: where it comes from, how to use it, where to get it, and so much more.

 Once they got here, they spread like wildfire.

 While paprika was exploding across Europe, in Spain the peppers stayed put.
 In fact, they barely ventured outside the confines of a single monastery: San Jerónimo de Yuste in the western Spanish region of Extremadura.
-The geographical and climate conditions of this area are especially perfect for cultivating these peppers, so the monks took full advantage—first using paprika as a preservative for cured meats, and later as a seasoning for cooked dishes.

 Spanish Paprika vs. Hungarian Paprika

 Today, Spanish and Hungarian paprika are two of the most common varieties of the spice, with the latter arguably better known in places like the US.
-But the climate and preparation techniques differ greatly between Hungary and Spain, resulting in two distinct versions of the same spice.
+But the climate and preparation techniques differ greatly between Hungary and Spain, resulting in two distinct versions of the same seasoning.

 The cooler climate in Hungary allows the peppers grown there to retain their natural sugars, resulting in a sweeter-tasting paprika.
-Hungarian paprika uses toasted peppers, and the final product comes in comes in eight different varieties with varying degrees of pungency and spiciness.
+Hungarian paprika uses toasted peppers, and the final product comes in eight different varieties with varying degrees of pungency and spiciness.

 Paprika Production Regions in Spain

-Paprika is so vital to Spanish cuisine that quality-control Denomination of Origin (D.O.) boards regulate its production.
-There are two main paprika making regions in Spain: La Vera in Extremadura and Murcia.
-Both regions are under D.O. control to ensure the precise following of the centuries-old process of growing, smoking and grinding the peppers.
+There are two main paprika-making regions in Spain: La Vera (in Extremadura) and Murcia.
+Both regions are under PDO control to ensure they follow the precise, centuries-old process of growing, smoking, and grinding the peppers.

 Pimentón de la Vera: Smoked Spanish Paprika

 Arguably the most popular type of Spanish paprika is that from La Vera, a corner of Extremadura less than 100 miles from the Portuguese border.
-This is where the Jerónimos monks first created the characteristic technique for making Spanish paprika, a technique to this day still produces thousands of tons of paprika each year.

-Four different classes of pepper are used to produce pimentón de La Vera.
-Three (Jaranda, Jariza, Jeromín) come from the Ocales variety, known for its spectacular deep red color.
-Bola, the fourth variety, was spicy 500 years ago when Columbus brought it to Spain, but the climate and soil here have made these peppers lose all of their capsaicin, the component which makes peppers hot.
+Bola, the fourth type, was spicy 500 years ago when Columbus brought it to Spain, but the climate and soil here have made these peppers lose all of their capsaicin, the component that makes peppers hot.

 The drying and mixing of these peppers determines the spiciness of the paprika.
 Pimentón de La Vera comes in three types: